 So, don't always trust the studies -- take a look at who's running the study or who's behind the study.
 In many cases, these studies are funded by the pharmaceutical companies or processed food manufacturers via a third party of some kind to create phobias about eggs, fish, fat, butter and other foods that used to be healthy for us!

-In general, for good heart health, eat more green and bright-colored vegetables such as spinach, kale, broccoli, and red peppers for the Vitamin C, chlorophyll, and other nutrients; and, drink raw vegetable juices.
+For good heart health, make sure that you eat foods with anti-inflammatory properties to reduce cell inflammation, which fuels heart disease and other systemic health problems.
+These foods include green and bright-colored vegetables such as spinach, kale, broccoli, and red peppers for the Vitamin C, chlorophyll, and other nutrients; and, drink raw vegetable juices.

 Also, eat foods rich in monounsaturated fats and Omega-3 EFAs, especially cold-water fish, flaxseed, nuts, extra virgin olive oil, organic flax oil, and avocado.
 Avocado also contains folate, potassium, beta-sitosterol, Vitamin E, and fiber.